Gizachew29/getting-and-cleaning-data-coursera-project/README.md

 ### Notes

-`run_analysis.R` was run on Windows 10 64-bit edition using R version 3.4.2
+`run_analysis.R` was run on Windows 10 64-bit edition using R version 3.4.2.

-The script require the `data.table` package (version 1.10.4.3 was used) and `plyr` package (version 1.8.4 was used)
+The script require the `data.table` package (version 1.10.4.3 was used) and `plyr` package (version 1.8.4 was used).